wp-plugins/wp-symposium-toolbar/readme.txt

 == Screenshots ==

-1. Share your thoughts with the World under your custom Toolbar: gradients, transparency, colorful
+1. Share your thoughts with the World under your custom Toolbar: gradients, transparency, colorful...
+2. Choose amongst a wide variety of possibilities for colours, sizes, etc., so that the WP Toolbar matches your theme
-2. Under the WP Help tabs, the first section of the options allows selecting Toolbar items for each role of your site
+3. Under the WP Help tabs, the first section of the options allows selecting Toolbar items for each role of your site
-3. Create your custom User Menu ("My Account"), here in a minimalist set to which the WPS Profile menu was attached, displayed along with notification icons for WP Symposium mail and friends
+4. Create your custom User Menu ("My Account"), here in a minimalist set to which the WPS Profile menu was attached, displayed along with notification icons for WP Symposium mail and friends
-4. Ever dreamt of attaching your custom menu to the WP Toolbar ?
+5. Ever dreamt of attaching your custom menu to the WP Toolbar ?
 Now your dream comes true...
 Multisite users, even better: define Network Custom Menus from one place...

 == Credits ==